AlexNexton/MS2-LingLang/README.md

   - **Welcome** section with a welcome message.
   - **Try Our Game** displaying a carousel with the language choices.
   - **Sign Up form** to sign up to a class.
-  - **Contact Us** section displaying google maps with the comapanies location and a form the make various enquires.
+  - **Contact Us** section displaying google maps with the company’s location and a form the make various enquires.
 - In the **Footer** You should see self-explanatory icons allowing the user to connect them with the companies' social media channels.